mitrofun/geo-reviews/README.md

 # Geo-reviews

 Educational app for creating reviews about the place on the map.
+Reviews added are saved in localStorage.
-Created using Yandex.Maps API and javascript ES 2015
+Created using Yandex.Maps API and javascript ES 2015.

 ## Getting Started